doctorfree/nvim-lazyman/README.md

 Neovim command `:Lazyman` will also bring up the `lazyman` command in a Neovim terminal.

-To use the Neovim Terminal in interactive mode allowing input to the `lazyman` prompt, while in the Neovim Terminal enter Insert mode by typing 'i' or 'a'.
+The Lazyman Neovim configuration includes an autocmd to automatically enter insert mode when opening the Neovim Terminal.
+This allows immediate input to the `lazyman` prompt.
+While in the Neovim Terminal the normal Neovim mode, motion, and command key bindings are in effect.
+For example, to leave insert mode press `<ESC>`, to re-enter insert mode press `i` or `a`.

 If [Asciiville](https://github.com/doctorfree/Asciiville) is installed, pressing `,A` or executing the `:Asciiville` Neovim command will execute